GavPO/in-ployed/README.md

 ## Description

-Provide a resource of friends in tech jobs who post positions at their company and provide a reference.
+Provide a resource for website developers to share code, share information, and to build a community.

 Working with React and mongoDB to create a MERN app has been a great experience.
 Each person on the team has learned and implement ideas / code that required research and time.